iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 ### SDLC Core proceses

+The traditional process for developing information systems is:
+- The systems development life cycle

+The first phase of the systems development life cycle (SDLC) is:
+- Defining the system

+The final phase of the systems development life cycle (SDLC) is:
+- Maintaining the system

 Core Process 3 involves defining in great detail what the information system needs to accomplish in order to provide the organization with the desired benefits.​
 - True, analyze